MicrosoftDocs/learn/learn-pr/build-serverless-app/lab/lab-1-create-storage-account.md

 1. Open your storage account
 2. Click on **Add**.
-3. Enter a unique name for this module we will use `serverlessRG`.
+3. Enter a unique name for this module we will use `serverlessContainer`.
 4. Change the Public access level to **Container**
 5. Select **Ok**.